 - Stephanie R. Carroll, Assistant Professor and Associate Director of the Native Nations Institute, University of Arizona

 - Maui Hudson, Director, Te Kotahi Research Institute, University of Waikato

-- Maggie Walter, Pro Vice Chancellor Aboriginal Research and Leadership, University of Tasmania
+- Maggie Walter, Distinguished Professor of Sociology, University of Tasmania

 Extractive and unethical research practices led to the accumulation of Indigenous collections in vast national repositories that have missing, incomplete, and impoverished records and metadata.
 These problems of inequity continue in the ways Indigenous Peoples’ data is created, stored, accessed, and used.
 Indigenous Peoples insist on the urgent need to integrate Indigenous knowledges and approaches into data and collections practices and policies.
 The articulation of Indigenous Peoples’ rights and interests in data about their peoples, communities, cultures, and territories is directed towards reclaiming control of data, data ecosystems, and data narratives in the context of open data and open science.